-COs After completing the course, student will able to: Blooms Taxonomy CO1 Understand the basic statistics concepts.
+COs After completing the course, student will able to: Blooms Taxonomy CO1 Understand the basic concepts of statistics.
 Understand CO2 Construct the hypothesis and select suitable test for data Construct analysis.
 CO3 Estimate and Interpret the regression coefficient.
-Estimate and Interpret CO4 Understand the problems of heteroscedasticity, autocorrelation Understand and multicollinearity in regression model.
+Estimate and Interpret CO4 Determine the problems of heteroscedasticity, autocorrelation Evaluate and multicollinearity in regression model.